future-web3/blasteens-ui/README.md

   > Developer Bonus Reward coming soon.
 Stay tuned!
   ### 🍀 Lotto
   Blasteens rewards its community with a Lotto system.
 Every gamer receives a lotto ticket for playing an arcade game, with weekly draws to select lucky winners.
 The more you play, the better your chances.
 Let's go, gamers!
+  > Currently, Blasteens airdrops Lotto tickets, and the initial Lotto pool is also established by the platform.

 ## 💻 Tech Stack
  - ReactJS